Sometimes during a dive, conditions are just perfect. Sun is warm, sky is clear, sea is calm. Other times, not so much. Then what?

 When you just outside of the surf zone, surface, remove your fins and approach the beach using the same technique as when going out.

 For boats, time your climb with the waves, using the crest of a wave to assist you in climbing up.

 Final words of diving in high sea

-Always remember that rough sea is equal to low visibility blow and above, make sure not to get left behind here’s 4 Things That Help You Not to Get Left Behind and just maybe you should consider the ultimate dive safety equipment.
+Always remember that rough seas mean low visibility below and above.
+Make sure not to get left behind.
+Read these 4 Things That Help You Not to Get Left Behind and take a look at the ultimate dive safety equipment.